pism/pism/doc/sphinx/climate_forcing/atmosphere.rst

 file to read it from using the :opt:`-atmosphere_yearly_cycle_scaling_file` command-line option.
 Without this option `A(\mathrm{time}) \equiv 1`.

-This model is controlled by the following parameters.
+This model is controlled by the following parameters with the prefix ``atmosphere.yearly_cycle.``.

 .. pism-parameters::
    :prefix: atmosphere.yearly_cycle.